openscihub/osh-route/README.md

 ### route.qs(props)

 Return only the query part of the given props as a string.
 The string is always ordered by query key name.
+A `?` is prepended if the query string is not empty.

 ## Hostname